Yazan-Sharaya/xrnn/README.md

 pip install xrnn
 ```

-**Note** that the pre-built wheels are only provided for windows at the moment, if you want to install the package on other platforms
+**Note** that the pre-built wheels are only provided for windows at the moment, if you want to install the package on other platforms,
 see [Building From Source](#building-from-source).